RomanAndronov/paper-folding/README.md

 # paper-folding
-This repository stores the C source code for the two independent data oracles and the algorithm for the paper-folding problem
+This repository stores the C source code for the two independent data oracles and the algorithm for the paper-folding problem.